 However, I began to think about it more on the way home: doesn’t their jurisdiction end at the airport fence?
 What I should have said to her, in retrospect, was “Sure.
 How much would be enough?”
 That might have tied her up in logical knots for a while.
 If the answer was “exactly 10 metres, please” I suppose I would understand.
 The fence and the airport boundary aren't actually the same.
 But I suspect the answer would be much more vague: “enough so I feel comfortable” or something along these lines.
 Okay, define “comfortable.”
 And round and round we would go.

 Back in the Subway, I wrapped up my story and she wrapped up my sandwich.
-I told the now reather bored-looking sandwich maker that rather than being agressive-agressive I decided to go the much more courageous passive-aggressive route when my nose is pressed up against the airport fence.
+I told the now reather bored-looking sandwich maker that rather than being aggressive-aggressive I decided to go the much more courageous passive-aggressive route when my nose is pressed up against the airport fence.
 I'll wear my Planespotting Is Not a Crime t-shirt 2 while Public Enemy belts out Fight the Power full blast on repeat.
 I'll let my outerware — and Chuck D — do the talking.
 Let's see where that gets me the next time the red truck stops by.

 Hopefully not in that aforementioned airport lockup getting to know Mr. Phonebook.